tyo-nu/DORA_XGB/README.md

 ### DORA_XGB: An improved enzymatic reaction feasibility classifier trained using a novel synthetic data approach

-Authors: Yash Chainani, Zhuofu Ni, Kevin M. Shebek, Linda J. Broadbelt, Keith E.J.
+Authors: Yash Chainani, Zhuofu Ni, Kevin M. Shebek, Linda J. Broadbelt, and Keith E.J.
 Tyo

 This public repository holds the supervised learning reaction feasibility models, DORA_XGB.
 For examples on how to use our models, see `scripts/run_example.py` or  `notebooks/DORA_XGB_examples.ipynb`.